xsutD7YBMiZCkgV9uxxJ6Z/movemint/README.md

 Introducing a similar checksum DB to Rust (e.g. in crates.io) and to `Move` itself is within our [Roadmap].
 This is beneficial to the Rust community at large as well as the nascent Move language ecosystem.
 More importantly, it allows Move-compatible financial networks to share Move packages in a trustworthy fashion.
 We'll explain our rationale and design goals in the [tlog-rust-move] doc.

 `Cargo` is a powerful tool into which we can introduce checksum database checking and more.
-To this end, we're building a `movemint`-specific plugin and a general purpose plugin to work with Move code from within Cargo.
+To this end, we're building a `movemint`-specific plugin and a general-purpose plugin to work with Move code from within Cargo.
 These are found in `./cargo-movemint` and `./cargo-move` directories, respectively.
 Both plugins are to be built with the [Abscissa] framework (h/t [@bascule](https://twitter.com/bascule)).

 ## Protobuf + gRPC